isaacmeza/personal/_pages/about.md

   - /about.html
 ---

-I am a second year PhD student in the IEOR department at UC Berkeley.
+I am a MsC student in the IEOR department at UC Berkeley.